floydhub/imagenet/README.md

 - `--gpu` run your job on a FloydHub GPU instance
 - `--env pytorch-0.2` prepares a pytorch environment for python 3.
 - `--data redeipirati/datasets/pytorch-hymenoptera/1` mounts the pytorch hymenoptera dataset(bees vs ants) in the /input folder inside the container for our job so that we do not need to dowload it at training time.

-The training should take about 15' on a GPU istance.

 #### Evaluating